Introducing the incredible and inspiring 2017 AXA Achievers

 Perkins High School

 Britain’s passion is helping youth overcome and prevent bullying.
 She developed a strategy called 'TBH' which stands for “Talk to someone, Block harmful words from your head and heart, Help others” to help teens think before behaving unkind to others.
-For this work in she received a proclamation for a county day in which parents are reminded to oversee their child's social media use to prevent bullying.
+For this work she received a proclamation for a county day in which parents are reminded to oversee their child's social media use to prevent bullying.

 Antonio created a 'Cost of Credit Calculator' App to mitigate credit card debt by quickly calculating the total interest costs when using a credit card to make a purchase.
 This helpful tool is available via PC and Android/Apple smartphone in 194 countries helping people to make informed financial decisions.